The same-origin policy restricts how a document or script loaded from one origin can interact with a resource from another origin.

 How to block cross-origin access

-- To prevent cross-origin writes, check for an unguessable token in the request, known as a Cross-Site Request Forgery (CSRF) token, and prevent cross-origin reads of pages that know this token.
+- To prevent cross-origin writes, check for an unguessable token in the request, known as a Cross-Site Request Forgery (CSRF) token.
+You must prevent cross-origin reads of pages that know this token.

 - To prevent cross-origin embedding, ensure that your resource can not be interpreted as one of the embeddable formats listed above.
 The browser does not respect the